Zentiph/devgizmos/README.md

 devgizmos
 =========
-devgizmos is a developer toolkit containing useful features such as decorators, quick type-checking functions, and more.
+devgizmos is a developer toolkit containing useful features such as decorators, quick type-checking functions, timers, and more.

 Features
 --------
-- decorators
+- general code utilities such as FailureManager, Timeout, Retry, etc.
-- various checkers such as check_type(), check_value(), check_in_bounds(), etc.
+- various error guards such as is_instance_of(), is_in_bounds(), contains(), etc.
-- context managers
+- system io utilities
+- code information utility such as tracer()
+- performance measuring tools
-- interpolation
+- threading utility
 - regexes
-- custom types (classes) such as Number(), Char(), etc.
-- custom types (TypeAliases) such as Num, Chr, etc.
+- custom types such as Number and Char

 Installation
 ------------